Horseshoe Scout Reservation: Horseshoe Facilities

-Also notable is also Achgheketum Circle, the large ceremonial fire circle at Camp Horseshoe.
+Also notable is Achgheketum Circle, the large ceremonial fire circle at Camp Horseshoe.
 It derives from the Vigil Honor name Achgheketum, which was bestowed upon 29-year camp director Ernie Heegard.
 Additionally, the camp chapel is located on a hill overlooking the creek.

 Other buildings at Camp Horseshoe include the Morrison Health Lodge and the Octoraro Memorial Lodge, which is the Order of the Arrow lodge for Chester County Council.
 The camp's rifle range is located near Rothrock campsite, and the archery range is near the swimming pool.
 Newer additions to the camp facilities include a second shower house, William R. Hess Trading Post (called Trader Bill's), and a renovated Parade Field where the retreat ceremony is held.

 Ware Facilities

 Units staying during summer camp have eight campsites to choose from: Hawkeye, Pathfinder, Deerslayer, Mohican, Jubilee, Leatherstocking, Oswego and Trapper.
 The sleeping quarters consist of A-frame "butterfly" tents, with two Scouts or adults per tent.
 During winter camping, the heated two-story Macaleer Lodge hosts campers.
 The lodge, built in 2004 and known as “Cub Town”, also provides for year-round Cub Scout camping, and transitioned Camp Ware into a Cub-based summer camp.